adr1enbe4udou1n/blog/content/posts/20-a-beautiful-gitops-day-10/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part XI - QA with testing & code metrics"
+title: "A beautiful GitOps day X - QA with testing & code metrics"
 date: 2023-10-11
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "testing", "sonarqube", "xunit", "coverage"]